discourse/discourse-placeholder-theme-component/README.md

 ## Feedback

-If you have issues or suggestions for the plugin, please bring them up on [Discourse Meta](https://meta.discourse.org).
+If you have issues or suggestions for the theme component, please bring them up on [Discourse Meta](https://meta.discourse.org).